A Teacher’s Guide to Helping Kids With OCD

 Child Mind Institute

 If a child in your classroom is struggling with OCD, he may be distracted, frustrated in completing his work, and even disruptive to other students.
-(To identify the symptoms and behaviors of OCD, see A Teacher's Guide to OCD in the Classroom.)
+(To identify the symptoms and behaviors of OCD, see What Does OCD Look Like in the Classroom?)
 Here are some things we can do to help him, and the class as a whole, focus on learning:

 Extended time for tests and papers.
 If writing is a problem for a child who needs to find the perfect way to say something, he's going to need more time to finish those essay questions or papers.